LTURhino/Chess/README.md

 # Chess
-Computer science 1st semester work
+Computer science 1st semester work\n
-Chess made in c
+Chess made in c\n
-game logic is done fully, but left unfinshed functions so yeah use if you want :)
+Game logic is done fully, but left unfinshed functions so yeah use if you want :)